Kiaeria limuloides

 Kiaeria is a genus of chasmataspidid, a group of extinct aquatic arthropods.
 It was originally classified as a xiphosuran of the monotypic family Kiaeriidae.
 However, in 2019, the British geologist and paleobiologist James C. Lamsdell assigned the genus to the order Chasmataspidida, possibly being a member of the family Chasmataspididae.
-Only one species has been assigned to this genus, K. limuloides.
+Only one species has been assigned to this genus, Kiaeria limuloides.